joeddav/devol/readme.md

 ## Wanna Try It?

+To setup, just clone the repo and run `pip install -e path/to/repo`.
+You should then be able to access `devol` globally.

 DEvol is pretty straightforward to use for basic classification problems.
 See `demo.ipynb` for an example.
 There are three basic steps:

 1. **Prep your dataset.** DEvol expects a classification problem with labels that are one-hot encoded as it uses `categorical_crossentropy` for its loss function.
 Otherwise, you can prep your data however you'd like.
 Just pass your input shape into `GenomeHandler`.